gcc-mirror/gcc/gcc/config/m32c/cond.md

 ; conditionals - cmp, jcc, setcc, etc.

+; Special note about conditional instructions: GCC always emits the ; compare right before the insn, which is good, because m32c's mov ; insns modify the flags.
+However, this means that any conditional ; insn that may require reloading must be kept with its compare until ; after reload finishes, else the reload insns might clobber the ; flags.
+Thus, these rules:
+;
+; * the cmp* expanders just save the operands in compare_op0 and ;   compare_op1 via m32c_pend_compare.
+; * conditional insns that won't need reload can call ;   m32c_unpend_compare before their expansion.
+; * other insns must expand to include the compare operands within, ;   then split after reload to a separate compare and conditional.

 ; Until support for relaxing is supported in gas, we must assume that ; short labels won't reach, so we must use long labels.
 ; Unfortunately, there aren't any conditional jumps with long labels,